The Purity Movement of the 1990s and early 2000s communicated many Biblical truths but also conveyed a lot of unintended messages.

 - You shouldn’t date

-- If you do everything right, your marriage will be perfect
+- If you do everything right, your wedding night will be perfect

 - Modest is hottest